Dr Peverelli teaches course in Renmin Summer School

 Another successful China Mission

-A VU University China Mission visited Beijing last week, simultaneously with the sister city mission of Amsterdam Municipality.
+A VU Amsterdam China Mission visited Beijing last week, simultaneously with the sister city mission of Amsterdam Municipality.
 We are listing the main results here:

 - Expert meeting on Society and Social Cohesion